niksharma20/dx-idp/gpt/spring-boot-backend-template/README.md

 # Spring Boot Template
 This repository contains the Backstage Template used to create the openshift resources needed to build/deploy a simple springboot application.

+# Spring Boot App can be found skeleton directory

 # Template Manifest:template.yaml

 This is most important element in this repository.